-The Precision Manufacturing & Machining program offers two career programs: 1) a two-semester curriculum that leads to a one-year Vocational Certificate; and 2) a four-semester curriculum that leads to a two-year Vocational Certificate.
+The Precision Manufacturing & Machining program offers a two-semester curriculum that leads to a Vocational Certificate.

-The first year of the course, two semesters, consists of hands-on operation of machine shop equipment and classroom theory covering such areas as safety, blueprint reading, lathe and milling machine operation, and shop math.
+The course consists of hands-on operation of machine shop equipment and classroom theory covering such areas as safety, blueprint reading, lathe and milling machine operation, metallurgy and shop math.